Welcome to today's edition of the Rush 24-7 podcast.

 Once a federal judge says it's unconstitutional, that's it.

-You don't cherry pick the rulings from various judges.
+You don't cherry-pick the rulings from various judges.

 And we had it nailed yesterday exactly what this is.

-The regime got a well-deserved rebuke today from Judge Vinson in the Florida lawsuit challenging the constitutionality of Obamacare, Judge Vinson issued a new order in response to a bizarre and obtuse motion to clarify at the Department of Justice filed on February 17th.
+Judge Vinson issued a new order in response to a bizarre and obtuse motion to clarify at the Department of Justice filed on February 17th.

-Vincent's original order on January 31st could not have been clearer.
+Vinson's original order on January 31st could not have been clearer.

 He declared the whole law unconstitutional, specifically said that because he presumed officials of the executive branch would adhere to the law as declared by a court, his declaratory judgment striking the law down was the functional equivalent of an injunction.